Sigma and Pi Bonds & Hybridization ✏ Chemistry In a Nutshell

 1. Sigma (σ) bonds are stronger and found in all bonds.

-2. Pi (π) bonds are weaker and found only in double and triple bonds.
+2. Pi (π) bonds are weaker and only appear in double and triple bonds.

 3. Hybridization determines molecular geometry: